DillonSW/Capstone_Team_5/Documentation/Signoffs/Safety_System.md

 ^Source: https://us.idec.com/medias/safety04-07-en.jpg?context=bWFzdGVyfHJvb3R8NDM4NzR8aW1hZ2UvanBlZ3xoOWMvaDRlLzkxMjgxMzg1MDYyNzAuanBnfDI0ZWEwNDMzZDUyZWE5MmFkNGY4YjYwZWRmNmFjYWQ3MDY2OTlhODA4MzY0MjZhZGZlZjFlNGIzOTBjYTJlZWY

-And as stated in the System Design, the state of the safety sensors will be cross referenced with the induction sensors.
+And as stated in the System Design, the state of the safety sensors will work in parallel with the induction sensors.
 The induction sensors are a part of the normal system functions, while the safety sensors act as a monitor of the door.
 The induction sensors can be tampered with nearly any piece of metal, meaning the safety sensor's coded RFID is the real line of defense. **(C2)**

 ### Adaptation